digitalmediabremen/documents/README.md

 # documents

-a collection of documents on topics related to the (Digital Media Program](https://digitalmedia-bremen.de).
+a collection of documents on topics related to the [Digital Media Program](https://digitalmedia-bremen.de).